christopherromo/evoltama/README.md

    - **Progression:** Various interactions progress the story, allowing for different areas and new dialogue to be unlocked.
 Game progression can be saved though the pause menu.

    - **Turn-Based Battle System:** Players can form their team of Evolisks, and battle other Evolisks.
 On their turn, the player can choose from a list of options.
-The player can either win or lose the battle.
+The player can either win or lose battles.

    - **Evolisk Mutation:** Throughout the game, Evolisks are awarded with XP upon winning a battle and can level up.
 Certain Evolisks can randomly mutate when leveling up, changing their appearance.